CMAS stands for Colorado Measures of Academic Success and includes:

-- CMAS - Science & Social Studies, the testing window is announced on CDE's website and takes place in the spring semester.
+CMAS - Science, Social Studies, Mathematics and English Language Arts/Literacy including Colorado Spanish Language Arts.
+The testing window is announced on CDE's website and takes place during the spring semester.

 From CDE's Assessment website: The Colorado Measures of Academic Success (CMAS) are the state’s common measurement of students’ progress at the end of the school year in English language arts, math, science and social studies.

 See section 6.0 (beginning on page 74) of the 2019 CMAS & CoAlt Procedures Manual for Administrative Considerations, Accessibility Features and Accommodations

 The Colorado Alternate (CoAlt) Assessment is available to eligible students.